The Interrupted Journey: Plot

 Eventually, John admits to his wife that he was on the train and had been running away with another woman, but had pulled the cord and jumped off after changing his mind.
-When she says she will stand by him, he determines to confess to Clayton, only to hear on the radio that the crash had been caused by a failed signal rather than his pulling the cord.
-They still go to tell Clayton, who says that he won't make anything more of John's actions.
+When she says she will stand by him, he determines to confess to Clayton, but hears on the radio that the crash was caused by a failed signal rather than his pulling the cord.
+They still go to tell Clayton, who says that he will not do anything more about John's actions.

-The next day, however, Clayton arrives at the house with Police Inspector Waterson.
-It has now been discovered that, before the train crash, Mrs Wilding was shot through the heart.
+However, the next day Clayton arrives at the house with Police Inspector Waterson.
+It has been discovered that, before the train crash, Mrs Wilding had been shot through the heart.
 Waterson says they suspect that John killed her and then jumped off the train.
-John denies it, but that evening the police recover a revolver from their garden pond.
+John denies it, but that evening the police recover a revolver from his garden pond.

-Fearing he could be hanged for a crime he did not commit, John visits the Wildings' house in London, suspecting that Mr Wilding is still alive.
-However, Wilding's mother tells him that she identified her son's body.
-John then travels down to the hotel in Plymouth where he had planned to stay with Susan.
-There, he finds Wilding, who tells him that he was on the train and murdered his wife for being unfaithful, and then planted his identifying papers on one of the dead.
+Fearing he could be hanged for a crime he did not commit, John visits the Wildings' house in London, suspecting that Mr Wilding is still alive; however, Wilding's mother tells him that she identified her son's body.
+John then goes to the hotel in Plymouth where he had planned to stay with Susan.
+He finds Wilding there, who tells him that he was on the train, murdered his wife for being unfaithful, and planted his identifying papers on one of the dead.
 The two men fight and Wilding shoots John in the head.

-Next, John is back on the train, apparently recovering from his panic attack in the corridor.
+John finds himself back on the train, apparently recovering from a panic attack in the corridor.
 Instead of pulling the cord, John returns to Susan and expresses his doubts about what they are doing.
-Now, she pulls the cord and tells him to go back to his wife.
+This time, she pulls the cord and tells him to go back to his wife.
 He jumps from the train and arrives at his house, and he and his wife embrace.
-Then he hears the sound of a train whistle, but it is just the train he stopped moving off again.
+He hears the sound of a train whistle, but it is just the stopped train moving off again.